 A good place to start looking for an international travel program is the Council on Standards of International Educational Travel, a long-established independent nonprofit based in Alexandria, VA, that promotes, sets standards for, and evaluates student exchange programs.
 The council accredits programs that send U.S. students abroad and those that send foreign students here.

 A program can still be a good one even if it’s not on the accredited list, says the council’s former executive director, John Hishmeh.
 But accreditation gives parents the assurance that a program has agreed to follow standards for safety, educational value, student selection, placement, and financial responsibility.

 Which doesn’t mean that things will go perfectly.

 “Standards aren’t created with the premise that nothing’s going to go wrong,” Hishmeh says.
 “They tell you what is reasonable to expect.”

 That means families need to ask lots of questions before signing a contract or sending a deposit to an international program.
 For a list of questions to ask, read Choosing a teen travel program.

 An alternative for armchair travelers

 Leaving home isn’t the only way for your teenager to get a global perspective, practice a foreign language, or make friends from another country.
-Hishmeh of CSIET says student exchange organizations are always looking for U.S. families to host foreign students.
+Hishmeh says student exchange organizations are always looking for U.S. families to host foreign students.
 Inviting a foreign student into your home can be a rich experience for the whole family.
 And it might whet your teenager’s appetite to travel next year.